brewchetta/learn-co-submitting-blog-troubleshooting/README.md

 ### If You Don't Have A Repo
 A repo for pages should have automatically been created by learn.co but sometimes it doesn't work as intended.
 Since something went wrong, we'll need to create it manually.
 Create a new repository by clicking the "+" in the upper right corner of the page.
 You want to name it `username.github.io` where `username` is your github username.
 Once that's been done, attempt to publish your blog again.

-*If you're having additional issues or troubleshooting thoughts, contact Chett Tiller on slack.*